Cairo: Foundation and expansion of Cairo under the Fatimids

 In 969, the Fatimid Caliphate conquered Egypt after ruling from Ifriqiya.
 The Fatimid Caliph al-Mu'izz li-Din Allah instructed his courtier and general Jawhar al-Saqili to establish a new fortified city northeast of Fustat and of former al-Qata'i.
 It took four years to build the city, initially known as al-Manṣūriyyah, which was to serve as the new capital of the caliphate.
 During that time, the construction of the al-Azhar Mosque was commissioned by order of the caliph, which developed into the third-oldest university in the world.
 Cairo would eventually become a centre of learning, with the library of Cairo containing hundreds of thousands of books.
 When Caliph al-Mu'izz arrived from the old Fatimid capital of Mahdia in Tunisia in 973, he gave the city its present name, Qāhirat al-Mu'izz ("The Vanquisher of al-Mu'izz"), from which the name "Cairo" (al-Qāhira) originates.
 The caliphs lived in a vast and lavish palace complex that occupied the heart of the city.
 Cairo remained a relatively exclusive royal city for most of this era, but during the tenure of Badr al-Gamali as vizier (1073–1094) the restrictions were loosened for the first time and richer families from Fustat were allowed to move into the city.
 Between 1087 and 1092 Badr al-Gamali also rebuilt the city walls in stone and constructed the city gates of Bab al-Futuh, Bab al-Nasr, and Bab Zuweila that still stand today.

-During the Fatimid period Fustat reached its apogee in size and prosperity, acting as a center of craftsmanship and international trade and as the area's main port on the Nile.
-Historical sources report that multi-story communal residences existed in the city, particularly in its center, which were typically inhabited by middle and lower-class residents.
+During the Fatimid period Fustat reached its apogee in size and prosperity, acting as a centre of craftsmanship and international trade and as the area's main port on the Nile.
+Historical sources report that multi-story communal residences existed in the city, particularly in its centre, which were typically inhabited by middle and lower-class residents.
 Some of these were as high as seven stories and could house some 200 to 350 people.
 They may have been similar to Roman insulae and may have been the prototypes for the rental apartment complexes which became common in the later Mamluk and Ottoman periods.
 However, in 1168 the Fatimid vizier Shawar set fire to the unfortified Fustat to prevent its potential capture by Amalric, the Crusader king of Jerusalem.
 While the fire did not destroy the city and it continued to exist afterward, it did mark the beginning of its decline.
-Over the following centuries it was Cairo, the former palace-city, that became the new economic center and attracted migration from Fustat.
+Over the following centuries it was Cairo, the former palace-city, that became the new economic centre and attracted migration from Fustat.